-The following discussion is management's assessment and analysis of the results and financial condition of New Found Gold Corp. (the "Company" or "NFG") and should be read in conjunction with the accompanying unaudited condensed interim financial statements for the three and six months ended June 30, 2023 and 2022 and related notes.
+The following discussion is management's assessment and analysis of the results and financial condition of New Found Gold Corp. (the "Company" or "NFG") and should be read in conjunction with the accompanying unaudited condensed interim financial statements for the three and nine months ended September 30, 2023 and September 30, 2022 and related notes.
 In addition, this MD&A should be read in conjunction with the audited annual financial statements and the related notes for the years ended December 31, 2022 and December 31, 2021.
-The MD&A covers the three and six months ended June 30, 2023 and the subsequent period up to August 14, 2023, the date of issue of this MD&A. The financial data was prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS"), as applicable to interim financial reports including International Accounting Standards 34 "Interim Financial Reporting" issued by the International Accounting Standards 34 "Interim Financial Reporting" issued by the International Accounting International Accounting forward-looking statements and information within this Management's Discussion & Analysis ("MD&A") and the Risks Factors discussed in the Company's most recent Annual Information Form on file with the Canadian provincial securities, regulatory authorities and Form 40-F on file with the U.S. Securities and Exchange Commission (the "SEC").
+The MD&A covers the three and nine months ended September 30, 2023 and the subsequent period up to November 13, 2023, the date of issue of this MD&A. The financial data was prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS"), as applicable to interim financial reports including International Accounting Standards 34 "Interim Financial Reporting" issued by the International Accounting Standards Board ("IASB"), and all figures are reported in Canadian dollars unless otherwise indicated.
+Please refer to the cautionary note regarding forward-looking statements and information within this Management's Discussion & Analysis ("MD&A") and the Risks Factors discussed in the Company's most recent Annual Information Form on file with the Canadian provincial securities, regulatory authorities and Form 40-F on file with the U.S. Securities and Exchange Commission (the "SEC").